DP14905 What Matters in Households' Inflation Expectations?

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=14905|

-We provide survey evidence on how households' inflation expectations matter for their spending highlighting a behavioral distortion compared to the New Keynesian setup.
+We provide new survey evidence on how households' inflation expectations matter for their spending.
 A large share of households expects prices to remain stable instead of increasing.
 Such a belief is linked to individual experience with non-durable goods frequently purchased.
-Households expecting stable prices consume less durable goods than those expecting positive inflation.
+Households expecting stable prices have a lower propensity to buy durable goods than those expecting positive inflation.
 In contrast, differences across households expecting positive inflation are associated with insignificant differences in durable consumption decisions.
-That distortion implies that managing aggregate demand through households' inflation expectations is limited and can run out of ammunition.
+That behavioral distortion limits the impact of household inflation expectations on aggregate demand compared to the standard New Keynesian model.